Yeah F being fat

 As a simple reminder, if you’re like me and had a marred or strange life events scarred you, then understand that trouble brings about triumph.
 All you need is a survivor attitude.

 Everyone survives trauma in their life, hell death is traumatic, and everyone faces it, right?

 What’s the problem then?
 One thing I know is this – I stay strong by being positively positive about almost everything.
 The times that I’ve broken down was when I felt mistreated, it’s as simple as that.
 I know my sensitive ass, I’m a piece of blown glass sometimes, as long as handled with extreme care, remains beautiful. 🙂

-Not all people are sad by the way.
+Not all fat people are sad by the way.
 I’m sure you all know that some are very comfortable in their own skin.
-I prefer to call it sensitive.
+I prefer to call myself sensitive.
 Treat me with respect and I’m putty in your hands.
 Any sign of disrespect and I might not want to fight with you, but I’ll have to.